robertjchristian/MRC/README.md

     - no privacy/computational integrity censorship resistance
     - most OSS models are highly red-teamed/censored
     - many geographical limitations
-- AI infra isincreasingly reuglated
+- AI infra is increasingly regulated
-    - ai incumbents and voernments attempting strong reuglatory capture
+    - ai incumbents and governments attempting strong regulatory capture
     - “we know what’s in your best interests”

 - future impact
-    - as AI gets inserted into every tech product, new ofrms of censorship/manipulationw ill take place
+    - as AI gets inserted into every tech product, new forms of censorship/manipulation ill take place
     - LLMs and other foundation models create highly engaging forms of propaganda (e.g. 2024 US election media)
     - political ideology weaponized by who controls distribution and access to models
     - open and transparent governance of AI models is key
-    - “who contorls models controls the wrold”
+    - “who controls models controls the world”

 *AI x Crypto to the rescue*
-- AI is highly cenralziing tech
+- AI is highly centralizing tech
 - crypto is highly decentralizing tech
-- combining both solves aforementioned probelms
+- combining both solves aforementioned problems
-- trustlesness + intelligence = ???won’t be evil -> can’t b eevil
+- trustlessness + intelligence = ???won’t be evil -> can’t b evil
 - if we’ve decentralized money, music, property records, etc, why not AI?

 At Ritual:
-- how od we get AI into hands of crypto dvs today
+- how do we get AI into hands of crypto devs today
-- combine best of ai and crypto to make it easy for devs to build crypto x ai prodcuts
+- combine best of ai and crypto to make it easy for devs to build crypto x ai products
 - model specific computational integrity (opML and zkmlO
 - privacy (FHE for classical ML models, MPC for foundation models)
-- ritula AI VM with stateful precompiles for various model operations (inference, FT, quantization, embeddings)
+- ritual AI VM with stateful precompiles for various model operations (inference, FT, quantization, embeddings)
 - supports Ethereum base chain and rollups, alt L1 support coming in 2024

 - tech pillars
-    - censorship resistance and decntralization
+    - censorship resistance and decentralization
     - privacy
     - computational integrity
     - incentives

 - infernet: network for inference
-    - take smart contract, plug inot model
+    - take smart contract, plug into model
     - allows you to customize infra
     - set up nodes yourself, run inference for your products

 - frenrug
-    - on-chain smart agent that buys and sells friend.tech keys if you can gconvince it
+    - on-chain smart agent that buys and sells friend.tech keys if you can convince it
-    - built on infernet sdk
+    - built on internet SDKs
-    - infernet llm nodes generate responses, feeds into on-chain classifier (with ezkl proof)github.com/frenrug/contracts
+    - internet llm nodes generate responses, feeds into on-chain classifier (with ezkl proof)github.com/frenrug/contracts
     - frenrug.com

 <https://twitter.com/niraj><br><https://ritual.net><br><https://x.com/niraj><br><niraj@ritual.net>